October 22, 2020 16 Easy Ways to Collect Email Addresses — Expert Tips

 11. When all else fails, be proactive and track it down

 “Let them give it to you!
-Traditionally speaking, an individual who ends up on our site is there for a specific reason.
-They are interested in our products or our content.
+Traditionally speaking, an individual who ends up on your site is there for a specific reason.
+They are interested in your products or your content.
 If your products and content are good enough, you can charge a toll.
 The toll, in this case, is their email address!
-Whether it be by requiring an email when making a purchase, or providing an email to continue reading an informative article, this is one of the best ways to naturally get a list of email addresses correlated to your clients.
+Whether it be by requiring an email when making a purchase or requesting an email to continue reading an informative article, this is one of the best ways to naturally get a list of email addresses correlated to your clients.
 You can also seek them out on social media or on their personal website.
-You would be surprised to see how many people include their emails on their LinkedIn, their Twitter, and their personal websites.” ~ Matthew Mercuri, digital marketing manager at Dupray, Inc. a manufacturer of steam-cleaning appliances.
+You would be surprised to see how many people include their emails on LinkedIn, and their personal websites.” ~ Matthew Mercuri, digital marketing manager at Dupray, Inc. a manufacturer of steam-cleaning appliances.

 12. Gate your content

 “As a B2B company, we always need to find different ways to obtain leads.
-Doing more than just cold calling, sourcing lists and attending events, we have content as the backbone to our entire marketing strategy.
+In other words, we need to do more than cold calling, sourcing lists and attending events, since content is the backbone of our entire marketing strategy.
 Two surefire ways that we have found to collect existing customer information and new leads, is through our gated content and surveys.
 Our gated content includes webinars, ebooks, whitepapers, and guides.

-We host 4 webinars every month, all of which are gated. meaning people need to input their email contact information to register.
+We host four webinars every month, all of which are gated.
+Meaning people need to input their contact information to register.
 We use On24 for these purposes and then input them into our Salesforce account.

-For our ebooks, white papers, and guides, we have about one “large” piece like this every 2/3 months.
-We set up both a gated and non-gated landing page: gated for our non-existing clients to input their information and ungated for existing clients who we already have their info.
+As for our ebooks, white papers, and guides, we offer about one “large” piece every 2-3 months.
+We set up both a gated and non-gated landing page: gated for our non-existing clients to collect their information and ungated for existing clients whose info we already have.
 We create the forms for these landing pages so a customer profile is automatically created for each lead so that we can track what they click on and download.

-We also have found surveys to be a very effective way to obtain email addresses.
-We do surveys to help us create future content pieces down the road (infographics, guides, blogs, etc.), and as an incentive offer the people the chance to win a gift card if they input their information.
+We also have found surveys are a very effective way to obtain email addresses.
+We run surveys to help us create future content pieces down the road (infographics, guides, blogs, etc.), and as an incentive offer the people the chance to win a gift card if they provide their information.
 We have found this to be very successful in allowing us to obtain new emails.
-They key is to distribute in more than just your database.
-We use onsite events, social media, and our partner network to distribute the survey so that we are getting new participants to add to our database!” ~ Kristen Carvalho, Sr. Content & Social Media Manager, etouches.
+The key is to distribute it to more than just your database.
+We use onsite events, social media, and our partner network to distribute the survey so that we are gathering new participants for our database!” ~ Kristen Carvalho, Sr. Content & Social Media Manager, etouches.

 13. Ask for it!

 “We use education as a carrot to attract new subscribers to our e-newsletter.
 We do speaking engagements in the community and via webinars and inevitably audience members ask about the costs of our services.
 I like to use that opportunity as a reminder that we issue a branded e-newsletter called iMpact and that it is a great resource for free tips on how to do marketing.
 In addition, when visitors land on our website, we have a layover [popup] feature that encourages them to subscribe to iMpact.
 We learned after about a year of publishing iMpact that our audience clicks the most on the links for our articles (typically “how-to” and “tip” style posts).
-As a result, we have increased the number of articles we feature in iMpact to give our audience what they engage with most.
-In the 12 months since we began iMpact, our email list has grown to almost 2,000.” ~ Randy Mitchelson, VP of sales and marketing at iPartnerMedia.
+As a result, we have increased the number of articles we feature in iMpact to give our audience what they engage with most. ~ Randy Mitchelson, VP of sales and marketing at iPartnerMedia.